moloch54/b4blood/README.md

 * Kerbrutes users/passwords, you can provide your own users list (-U my_userslist.txt) and/or your password list (-P passlist.txt)
 * Checks for AS-REP roasting and launch rockyou.txt against the hash
 * Dumps AD
-* Scans recursively SMB/NFS shares and dumping juicy files (could be long, --nsd to skip this part)
+* Scans recursively SMB/NFS shares and dumps juicy files (could be long, --nsd to skip this part)
-* Scans for .xml GPP files in SYSVOL and extract passwords
+* Scans for .xml GPP files in SYSVOL and extracts passwords
 * Scans for remote connections
 * Scans for Kerberoastable accounts
 * Dumps NTDS.DIT